BlazeMedina/Final_Project/README.md

 Testing to see if we create a webpage that allows us to enter inputs and show us a response from our trained machine learning model. <br />
 <br />
 - Segment 2: <br />
+Which machine learning model should we utilize for our data analysis?

 ## List of Technologies